Issue 18 – The Friendship SOS

 When did friendship become the biggest love story we forget to nurture?

 Because lately, it feels like we’re all trying to hold our lives together with iced matcha, Google Calendar alerts, and the hope that someone — anyone — will text first.

-We’re adults now (apparently), and apparently that means friendships require strategy, scheduling, and a stamina I normally reserve for sample sales.
+In the queer community, it’s even trickier.
 Apps are loaded with ulterior motives.
 Group chats are chaotic.
 Everyone’s “around this week” until, suddenly, they’re not.
-Making a new friend sometimes feels more intimate than dating, and somehow much scarier.

 But here’s what I keep coming back to: sometimes “Fancy a coffee?” isn’t casual.
 Sometimes it’s a little SOS wrapped in a latte.